bahrus/trans-render/README.md

 Its first value-add proposition is it can reduce the amount of imperative *.selectQueryAll().forEach's needed in our code.
 However, by itself, transform.js is not a complete solution, if you are looking for declarative syntax.
 That will come with the ability to extend transform.js, which will be discussed below.

-The CSS matching transform.js takes one of two forms:
+The CSS matching transform.js supports takes one of two forms:

 1.  multi-matching for all (custom) DOM elements within the scope.
 2. Scoping matches.